“It’s often harder to take a pounding when you’re in stranger surroundings.”

 “Don’t you see?
 There isn’t another purse like that one—anywhere, anyhow…”

 “Gotcha,” I stared into my frosted mug, centering it on a ring-stained Kahlua coaster.
-“Guess I didn’t look that closely.”
+“Guess I didn’t study it that closely.”

 We had left the squareback locked and luggage loaded, bucking the odds, hoping for the best against any further break-ins.
-Although having fished some of those remaining valuables out of her overnight bag, Syd claimed that this was a somewhat safer side of town, that she actually lived but a few blocks away, and that she often strolled Pacific Heights arteries like Clay Street on nights like this without fear or disfavor.
+Having fished some of those remaining valuables out of her overnight bag, Syd claimed that this was a somewhat safer side of town—that she actually lived but a few blocks away, and often strolled Pacific Heights arteries like Clay Street on nights like this without particular fear or disfavor.
 Clearly, it was a beautiful Friday evening over this way, ocean winds having subsided, late-January thermometers rising, stars shimmering in vivid constellations all across the city skies.

-She led me along by the elbow, proclaiming how much she had missed the bustle of Van Ness Avenue’s theaters and showrooms, the towering skyline of Russian Hill co-ops and penthouse condos up ahead.
-My mind even drifted away momentarily from the quick turnaround drive back to Boulder, from chugging through the winter wilds between spring-like California and the lee foothill side of the Continental Divide.
-At least until we turned the corner, head on into the likes of all…this.
+She’d led me along by the elbow, stressing how much she had missed the bustle of Van Ness Avenue’s theaters and showrooms, the towering skyline of Russian Hill co-ops and penthouse condos up ahead.
+My mind even drifted away momentarily from the quick turnaround drive back home to Boulder, from chugging through the winter wilds between spring-like California and the lee foothill side of the Continental Divide.
+At least until we turned a street corner, head on into the likes of all…this.

 “And there’s only one person who could craft me such a gorgeous masterpurse,” Syd continued, peeling off her down jacket, scanning about for familiar faces.

 “Who might that be?”
 I sat there rather more disoriented and circumspect.